Andrea Manciaracina

 Manciaracina's name was mentioned in the trial against Giulio Andreotti.
 The sevenfold Prime Minister of Italy stood accused of collusion with Cosa Nostra.
 Investigators found that Andreotti, at the time minister of Foreign Affairs, had met Manciaracina at a meeting in Hotel Hopps in Mazara del Vallo on August 19, 1985, and held a private conversation.
 Initially, Andreotti denied the episode and later, when it became clear that there was undeniable proof, he claimed was not aware of the position of Manciaracina.
 Andreotti has been absolved from any charge in 2004.

-Manciaracina became part of a "directorate" that ruled Cosa Nostra since 1995 that was established by Bernardo Provenzano after Totò Riina's arrest.
+Manciaracina became part of a "directorate" that ruled Cosa Nostra since 1995 and was established by Bernardo Provenzano after Totò Riina's arrest.
 This group "of about four to seven people met very infrequently, only when necessary, when there were strategic decisions to make."
 Among the other members of the directorate were Salvatore Lo Piccolo from Palermo; Benedetto Spera from Belmonte Mezzagno; Salvatore Rinella from Trabia; Giuseppe Balsano from Monreale; Matteo Messina Denaro from Castelvetrano; Vincenzo Virga from Trapani; and Antonino Giuffrè from Caccamo.

-Manciaracina was a fugitive since 1991.
-Until his arrest on January 31, 2003, – with Natale Bonafede, the Mafia boss of Marsala – he was on the "Most wanted list" of the 30 most dangerous criminals of the Italian ministry of the Interior.
+Manciaracina had been a fugitive since 1991.
+Until his arrest on 31 January 2003, – with Natale Bonafede, the Mafia boss of Marsala – he was on the "Most wanted list" of the 30 most dangerous criminals of the Italian Ministry of the Interior.